keiran-rowell/keiran-rowell.github.io/_posts/2023-04-12-picking-an-active-space.md

 tags: active-space CASSCF multiconfigurational electronic-structure
 ---

-*This post is adapted straight from my* [PhD Thesis](http://handle.unsw.edu.au/1959.4/65036), *and deals with struggle of creating a workable active space for multiconfigurational calculations.*
+*This post is adapted straight from my* [PhD Thesis](http://handle.unsw.edu.au/1959.4/65036), *and deals with the struggle of creating a workable active space for multiconfigurational calculations.*

 ---